16-18 Year Olds

 In cases of financial hardship the College may be able to offer assistance in the form of bursaries - please see below:

 Student Bursary 16 - 18 year olds

-To qualify for the Bursary your household income needs to be below £18,190 (this does not include DLA, Child Benefit, Pensions, Carers Allowance).
+To qualify for the Bursary your household income needs to be below £23,000 (as of September 2018/this does not include DLA, Child Benefit, Pensions, Carers Allowance).

 To check if you are eligible for this bursary please ask at student services for an application form.
 We would appreciate it if you could complete the form as soon as possible, however decisions on who will receive the bursary may not be made until September at the start of the college term or later depending on when your application was received.
 You can apply for a Student Bursary if:

 - Your household income is at, or below, £23,000 (18/19)

 - You are aged 16 years old and have left school, but are not 19 before the 1st of September at the start of your course